What degree do you need?

-- Option 3 - A Baccalaureate or graduate degree not in Account or Business from a regionally accredited institution. *With specific credits in accounting and non-accounting courses.
+- Option 3 - A Baccalaureate or graduate degree not in Accounting or Business from a regionally accredited institution. *With specific credits in accounting and non-accounting courses.

 *For more information on the courses required to sit for the exam with baccalaureate degrees visit NASBA's website.

 - -You must complete 120 hours of education to meet the education requirement set forth to sit for the exams.

 - -You must complete 150 hours of education to apply for the CPA license.